 Christina was born and raised in Chicago’s Uptown neighborhood.
 At a young age she began working with local community activists on various social issues such as the development and preservation of quality affordable housing for low-income and the homeless population in Uptown.
 Christina has a BA in Art & Architecture from the University of Illinois in Chicago.
 After completing the architectural program at UIC, Christina was recruited by Alderman Helen Shiller, where she assisted the Alderman in efforts to bring a large over-due affordable housing development project to the 46th ward.
 In 2005, Christina joined Rogers Park Community Development Corporation (now Northside Community Development Corporation “NCDC”), as a housing counselor, working to educate and assist low- to moderate-income families to make informed decision as first-time home buyers.
 As part of this process, Christina worked with the City of Chicago Department of Housing and Development to coordinate the Chicago Partnership for Affordable Neighborhoods (CPAN) program, designed to help low-income families obtain an affordable condominium in areas across the city.
 Currently Christina is the Director of the NCDC.
 In this position, Christina manages staff as well as the day-to-day operations of the agency.

-Vyckie moved to Chicago’s Rogers Park neighborhood with her family when she was 11 years old.
-She attended grammar school at St. Ignatius, attended one year at St. Scholastica graduated from St. Gregory High School.
-Vyckie spent 6 years at Day Care Action Council (now Action for Children) before coming to RPCDC in 2004.
-Vyckie is a NeighborWorks Certified Instructor and teaches homebuyer education classes, oversees the REACH Illinois program for Loyola University Assisted Housing Program and any new EAH programs the agency takes on.
-Also, performs the role of general office administrator filing all intakes and managing client databases.
-Vyckie now commutes from Elmwood Park where she resides with her husband, three beautiful daughters and twin boys.
+Vyckie moved to Chicago’s Rogers Park neighborhood with her Mom and brother when she was 11 years old.
+She attended grammar school at St. Ignatius, attended one year at St. Scholastica graduated but from St. Gregory High School.
+Vyckie spent 6 years at Day Care Action Council (now Action for Children) before coming to RPCDC in April 2004.
+Vyckie is a NeighborWorks Certified Instructor and teaches homebuyer education classes, oversees the EAH programs for Loyola University Assisted Housing Program, Hamra Enterprises, LableMaster and any new EAH programs the agency takes on.
+Also, performs the role of general office administrator filing all intakes managing client databases and assisting with reports.
+Vyckie now commutes from Elmwood Park where she resides with her husband, one of her three daughters and twin boys.

 Prior to joining NCDC, Chris served as the Director of the Council on Asian Affairs for the City of Chicago’s Commission on Human Relations.
 Chris helped serve the interests of the Asian American community in Chicago and raised the visibility of the needs of the community by identifying and addressing practices, which had a discriminatory and/or disparate impact on the community.
 Chris’ role was also that of community liaison between City government and the Asian American constituency, in order to enhance communication and improve the community’s access to city services and programs.